 A good place to start exploring Lviv is from Ploshcha Rynok, the main square of the Old Town.
 From late spring to early fall, lots of cafes set terraces there so people can sit down with a cup of coffee.
 Yes — in Lviv, time stops for coffee.
 There’s even a coffee mine inside Lvivska Kopalnya Kavy, one of the square’s shops.
 Right next to it is the old Pharmacy Museum, with its counters and cabinets made out of dark wood and shelves filled with countless mysterious vials.

 Some of the other highlights in Lviv include the majestic Dominican Cathedral (which is more than 270 years old) and the City Hall tower — it’s well worth climbing the 306 steps up to the top to enjoy a gorgeous panorama of the city!
 Not even a week is enough to properly explore all of the city’s cute cobbled streets, let alone take day trips to enjoy the legendary castles in the Golden Horseshoe of the Lviv area!

 18. Lauterbrunnen, Switzerland

-By Jackson from Journey Era
+Explored by Jackson of Journey Era

 Lauterbrunnen is one of the most stunning regions in Switzerland with a picturesque valley and a quintessential Swiss-style village.
 Surrounded by the Swiss Alps and nestled down in the valley between the famous towns of Mürren and Wengen, it’s truly one of the most remarkable places in all of Switzerland.